Coupled reaction-diffusion equations on adjacent domains: The case of mortality for

 \section{The case of mortality for $v$}

-In this last section we consider the system with the mortality term \eqref{2eq:4.0} and the corresponding one set in two adjacent half-spaces, starting, as done in the first part of the paper, with the latter case, since it is easier.
+In this last section we consider the system with the mortality term \eqref{2eq:4.0} and the corresponding one set in two adjacent half-spaces.
+As in the first part of the paper, we start with the latter case, which is easier.

 Since many constructions and arguments are similar to those of the previous sections, we will only detail the main differences.